Sortition Algorithm

 Pactus uses the BLS signature scheme as the source of VRF.
 Since BLS signatures are unique, the hash of a BLS signature can be used to produce a secure and verifiable random number.

-The VRF takes three parameters: the sortition seed, secret key of the validator, and the total stake of the blockchain.
 Once the VRF is executed, it produces an index with a proof.
-The index is a number between zero and the total staked coins, and the proof allows validators to verify the correctness of the generated index.
+The index is a number between zero and the total staked coins, and the proof allows other validators to verify the correctness of the generated index.

 The pseudocode below demonstrates the evaluation of the VRF for the sortition algorithm:

-\[\begin{align*} & \textbf{function} \ VRF(sk, seed, total\_stake) \\ & \qquad pk \gets P_{BLS}(sk) \\ & \qquad proof \gets S_{BLS}(sk, seed || pk) \\ & \qquad rnd \gets H(proof) \\ & \qquad index \gets \frac{(rnd \times total\_stake)}{2^{256}} \\ & \qquad \\ & \qquad \textbf{return} \ index, proof \\ & \textbf{end function} \end{align*}\]
+\[\begin{align*} & \textbf{function} \ VRF(sk, seed, total\_stake) \\ & \qquad pk \gets P_{BLS}(sk) \\ & \qquad proof \gets S_{BLS}(sk, seed \| pk) \\ & \qquad rnd \gets H(proof) \\ & \qquad index \gets \frac{(rnd \times total\_stake)}{2^{256}} \\ & \qquad \\ & \qquad \textbf{return} \ index, proof \\ & \textbf{end function} \end{align*}\]

 where: